Our Honest NY Sightseeing Pass Review: Is It Worth Buying In 2025?

 • Find each attraction you plan to visit and see if it has a timed entry requirement

-• Follow the instructions provided to book your time slot (see image below)
+• Follow the instructions provided to book your time slot (see our screenshot below)

 Screenshot of instructions on how to book timed entry reservation for Empire State Building on the New York Sightseeing Pass website

-Example of how to book a reservation for the Empire State Building directly through the Sightseeing Pass website
+This is a screenshot of what we saw when reserving a time slot for the Empire State Building directly through the Sightseeing Pass website

 Photo of Kristen Morgan standing on Top of the Rock in NYC with views over the skyline behind on a sunny day

-Here’s Kristen at the Top of the Rock
+Here’s Kristen using our pass to summit Top of the Rock

 If you read reviews about this pass online you’ll either see 1 star or 5 star reviews.
 The 1 star reviews were left by people who didn’t plan well and the 5 star reviews were left by people who did.
 It’s that simple.
 Be a 5 star person and you’ll save money with this pass!